-Dear <<FirstName>> <<LastName>>,
+Dear <<First Name>> <<Last Name>>,

+AllyAlign Health, Inc. ("AAH") is a Medicare Advantage special needs plan administrator headquartered in Richmond, Virginia.
 We are writing in order to inform you of an incident that may have exposed your sensitive personal information.
 We take the security of your personal information seriously and want to provide you with information and resources you can use to protect your information.

-What Happened and What Information was Involved?:
+What Happened and What Information was Involved: